javascript-tutorial/pl.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 The OR `||` operator exists since the beginning of JavaScript, so developers were using it for such purposes for a long time.

-On the other hand, the nullish coalescing operator `??` was added to JavaScript only recently, and the reason for that was that people weren't quite happy with `||`.
+On the other hand, Operator łączenia wartości null `??` was added to JavaScript only recently, and the reason for that was that people weren't quite happy with `||`.

 The important difference between them is that:
 - `||` returns the first *truthy* value.